Apprenticeship: Germany

+Apprenticeships are part of Germany's dual education system, which combines a practical education in a company and a theoretical one in a vocational school.
+The lessons in vocational school can either happen once or twice a week, or in whole week blocks.
+During their apprenticeship, apprentices can earn a salary, which gets higher every year, with the average apprentice earning 1,066€ before taxes.
+The average apprenticeship takes between 2 and 3.5 years.
+As of 2024, there are 327 officially recognized apprenticeship trades.

 India

 In India, the Apprentices Act was enacted in 1961.
 It regulates the programme of training of apprentices in the industry so as to conform to the syllabi, period of training etc. as laid down by the Central Apprenticeship Council and to utilise fully the facilities available in industry for imparting practical training with a view to meeting the requirements of skilled manpower for industry.

 The Apprentices Act enacted in 1961 and was implemented effectively in 1962.
 Initially, the Act envisaged training of trade apprentices.
 The Act was amended in 1973 to include training of graduate and diploma engineers as "Graduate" & "Technician" Apprentices.
 The Act was further amended in 1986 to bring within its purview the training of the 10+2 vocational stream as "Technician (Vocational)" Apprentices.

 Responsibility of implementing Apprentices Act

 Overall responsibility is with the Directorate General of Employment & Training (DGE&T) in the Union Ministry of Skill Development and Entrepreneurship.